 By aligning with reference values, formula manufacturers maintain the balance needed for healthy growth and development across the first year of a child’s life.

-What Vitamins Are in Infant Formula?
+What Vitamins Are in Little One's Formula?

-Do Babies Need Vitamins If on Formula?
+Do Little One's Need Vitamins If on Formula?

-Does Baby Formula Have Minerals?
+Does Formula Have Minerals?

-Yes, baby formula contains essential minerals such as iron, calcium, zinc, iodine, and magnesium.
+Yes, formula contains essential minerals such as iron, calcium, zinc, iodine, and magnesium.
 These minerals help maintain healthy blood, bones, and cellular function.
 Iron-fortified formulas are especially important in preventing iron deficiency anaemia and supporting brain development.

 The Role of the World Health Organization and Global Standards